Venezuela seeks new World Bank hearing in Conoco dispute

-CARACAS (Reuters) - Venezuela said on Wednesday that U.S. oil company ConocoPhillips (COP.N) rejected its latest offer of compensation for the 2007 nationalization of oil projects and the South American country now seeks a new hearing on the matter with the World Bank.
+CARACAS, Sept 11 (Reuters) - Venezuela said on Wednesday that U.S. oil company ConocoPhillips rejected its latest offer of compensation for the 2007 nationalization of oil projects and the South American country now seeks a new hearing on the matter with the World Bank.

 Venezuela was responding to a World Bank arbitration panel, that last week said the South American country had failed to act in good faith or properly compensate the U.S. company for three big oil projects that were expropriated by the socialist government of the late Hugo Chavez.